Relationship Red Flags: When Love Feels Confusing

 Often subtle at first ("They don't really get us, do they?" or "Your friends seem jealous of what we have"), isolation tactics cut you off from outside perspectives, reducing your ability to check whether your experience is valid.

-It might sound like: "Your family is so dramatic," "Your friends are a bad influence," or "Why do you need other people when you have me?"
+It might sound like: "Your family is so dramatic."
+"Your friends are a bad influence."
+"Why do you need other people when you have me?"

-🚩 The world change to notice: Your world feels increasingly narrowed down to one person.
+The world change to notice: Your life is increasingly narrowed down to one person.

 When Things Become Unsafe